jdogresorg/counterparty-classic-lib/README.md

 ## Via Python

-Bare usage from Python is also possible, without installing `counterparty-cli`:
+Bare usage from Python is also possible, without installing `counterparty-classic-cli`:

 ```
 $ python3